Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Fraud.md

 ## Transaction Restrictions

-To verify [transaction restrictions], submit a transaction that violates the fraud setting for the transaction restriction.
+To verify [transaction restrictions](?path=docs/Resources/Guides/Fraud/Fraud-Settings-Restrictions.md), submit a transaction that violates the fraud setting for the transaction restriction.

 ### Payload Example